top of page

 Value Recovery/Buy Back options

-For equipment with residual value, such as working computers and network devices, Atlanta eWaste Solutions offers resale options.
-This helps clients to recover part of their investment while disposing of their IT equipment responsibly.
+For equipment with residual value beyond the boards themselves, such as working computers and network devices, Atlanta eWaste Solutions also offers resale options through our IT buy-back program.
+This helps clients recover part of their investment while disposing of their IT equipment responsibly.

 Conclusion

 In Atlanta, circuit board disposal is not just an environmental responsibility but a legal requirement for businesses.
-Improper handling of e-waste like circuit boards or printed circuit boards (PCBs), can release hazardous materials into the environment and create health risks, pollution, and landfill issues.
-By following sustainable and legal disposal practices, you preserve valuable resources, protect the environment, and ensure that personal and business e-waste is handled responsibly.
+Improper handling of e-waste like circuit boards or printed circuit boards (PCBs) can release hazardous materials into the environment and create health risks, pollution, and landfill issues.
+By following sustainable and legal disposal practices, you preserve valuable resources, protect the environment, and ensure that your business e-waste is handled responsibly.

-Atlanta eWaste Solutions offers professional services for circuit boards recycling and makes sure the process is simple, safe, and secure.
-We offer certified recycling, a zero-landfill policy, and secure data destruction; ensuring circuit board waste is managed safely and in full compliance with Georgia Environmental Protection Division (EPD)s regulations.
+Atlanta eWaste Solutions offers professional services for circuit board recycling and makes sure the process is simple, safe, and secure.
+We offer certified recycling, a zero-landfill policy, and secure data destruction, ensuring circuit board waste is managed in full compliance with Georgia Environmental Protection Division (EPD) regulations.

 Schedule Your Pick-Up